Antje Schiffers & Thomas Sprenger and the artist´s initiative myvillages.org BOXBERG PRODUCTS

 With the Berlin team of Antje Schiffers and Thomas Sprenger, we have succeeded in recruiting two artists with much experience collaborating in a goal-directed way with local residents to make art in rural regions.
 Both have traveled for years making visits to villages throughout Europe, meeting farmers and asking them to make films about their own work, thereafter painting portraits of the farms, that ultimately remain on-site.
 "I like being a farmer, and I want to remain one" is the title of this long-term project.
 Some people may ask: Where is the art in this - aside from the oil painting?
 The art lies in the encounter itself, in taking agriculturalists seriously and in conveying a message about their "outer worlds" via poetic and entertaining films - messages that would interest no one in the absence of the art.

 The Schiffers & Sprenger project "Boxberg Product" has the same objective.
 The point of departure was the question: What is typical of this locality?
 What is characteristic of production in rural areas?
 What would residents like to convey to a wider public, one lying beyond the borders of Lusatia?
-And how can people join forces to develop a useful object that would stand as a typical local commodity?
+And

 The development of this product, hence, was preceded by lively discussions and an intense exchange of ideas.
 Antje Schiffers describes one of these encounters in a letter: "Everyone agreed that the product shouldn´t be something that is just lying around."
 What resources, materials, and natural wealth were available, aside from coal?
 Frau Gruner of the local heritage association of Uhyst brought some blue stone.
 This blue stone is a byproduct of glass manufacture which has found its way, among other things, into brickworks, and is therefore seen on old walls.
 Sand was discussed, since it is the prevailing local soil, and is connected to the glass industry.
 From sand, the conversation turned toward forests.
 Earlier, people took visitors to harvest mushrooms or berries - what else was there to do?